What Clothing Should You Pack for Argentina?

 Most toiletries you need can be purchased in Argentina, with a few exceptions.
-Natural products such as Tom’s toothpaste, aluminum-free deodorant and sulfate-free shampoo are not available or hard to find here, so bring your own supply if you prefer a particular brand.
+Natural products such as Tom’s toothpaste, aluminum-free deodorant and sulfate-free shampoo and conditioner are not available or hard to find here, so bring your own supplies if you prefer natural cosmetics.

 It goes without saying that travelers who take any medication should bring enough for their whole trip.
-Many medications that are prescribed in the North America, Europe and other northern countries are not used in Argentina.
+Many medications that are prescribed in the North America, Europe and other northern countries are not commonly used in Argentina.
 Be sure to bring a copy of your prescription if any of your medication could be considered illegal (such as pain medication or psychostimulants used to treat ADHD) as the legality of certain medications vary from country to country.
-Some non-narcotic items such as antibiotics, asthma inhalers and birth control pills are available right at the pharmacy without a prescription in Argentina, but keep in mind the formula or dose may be different than your regular medication.

 Women should note that the only tampons available in most of the country (and indeed most of Latin America) do not have applicators.
-These applicator-free tampons are more compact for travel and better for the environment, so it’s worth it to get used to them (or better yet, get an ecologically friendly menstrual cup), but if you normally use bleach-free tampons or are used to a specific brand, keep that in mind and bring your own supply.
+These applicator-free tampons are more compact for travel and better for the environment, so it’s worth it to get used to them (or better yet, get an ecologically friendly menstrual cup), but if you normally use natural bleach-free tampons or are used to a specific brand, keep that in mind and bring your own supply.